Andrek01/smartvisu/lib/widget_assistant/README.md

 #### 2021.01.18 - Version 1.1.0
 - changed handling for "render in new window" - if there is no Window a new one will be opened, else the opened window would be refreshed, also if there is a twig error
-- more fixings for "nasty", "nested" widgets
+- more fixes for "nasty", "nested" widgets
-- changed Hot-Keys
+- some optical changes

 #### 2020.11.08 - Version 1.0.0
 - added support for multi-widget creation (widgets have to be separated by <strong>&lt;br&gt;</strong>-TAG)